FAIR2-for-research-software/Documentation/episodes/readmes.md

 :::::::::::::::::::::::::::::::::

-If your code is published on GitHub, the home page of your code repository will display the README.md file, including a navigation menu that is automatically created to easily select the section of the document to view.
+If your code is published on [GitHub](https://github.com), the home page of your code repository will [display the README file](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes), including a [table of contents](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes#auto-generated-table-of-contents-for-readme-files) that is automatically created to easily select the section of the document to view.

 !["This repository has a README file with chapters, making navigation easier."](fig/bootstrap-readme-chapters.png){alt="A screenshot of a GitHub repository with a drop-down navigation menu on the readme text box."}